brettz9/maptext/README.md

 2. Allow (click/drag) image highlighting of region(s)
     for copy-paste and/or display of text
 3. Allow editing coords from image
+4. (Also begin work on text range selector tool)

 ## Lower priority to-dos